POPLPRAC 702 : Adult Mental Health and CBT Skills for Primary Care

 The activities for the course are scheduled as a suggested weekly timetable.

-In the event of a COVID-19 related lockdown, the 2-day campus teaching will shift to virtual delivery.
+In the event of a COVID-19 related level 4 lockdown, the 2-day campus teaching will shift to virtual delivery.

 At the end of every semester students will be invited to give feedback on the course and teaching through a tool called SET or Qualtrics.
 The lecturers and course co-ordinators will consider all feedback and respond with summaries and actions.